kennt/CarND2-Controls-PID/README.md

 The second controller was used for the throttle (to maintain a constant speed).
 This was implemented only using the P parameter.

+### Kp, Ki, and Kd Hyperparameters

+Initially, I experimented with the parameters (Kp, Ki, and Kd) to see the effects of each hyperparameter.

+Kp (the proportional parameter) was adjusted to move the car in the desired direction (starting on a relatively straight portion of the track made this much easier to tune).
+For example, setting all parameters to 0, means that the car does not respond to the CTE at all and moves in a straight line.
+Setting the other parameters (Ki=0.001, Kd=10) but leaving Kp=0, the car moves relatively well around the straight and slightly curving portions of the track, but fails around the curves.
+This is due to the car not being able to react quickly enough to the turns.
+This is fixed by increasing the Kp value.

+The more difficult parameter was to tune the Kd (the derivative portion).
+This was adjusted to smooth out the oscillations as the car adjusted around a CTE of 0.
+This was a little more difficult to tune, since if the run was too smooth, the car would run off the track during the tighter turns.
+In order to get the smooth behavior (at higher speeds, at lower speeds this behavior is not as noticeable), Kd is much larger than Kp (my values are around 20x higher).

+The Ki (the integral parameter) seemed to right about 0.
+I think the simulator didn't have a bias, so it seemed to run fine with 0 or just a little above 0.
+This may be due to running the track in a counter-clockwise direction.

+After running the simulator manually, I implemented twiddle to turn the hyperparameters with my experiments as a rough guide of where to start.

 ### The Twiddle implementation in the PID controller

 The Twiddle algorithm was implemented using the basic outline given in the lectures.
 However, the algorithm was implemented as a state machine.
 This let me keep the interface the same (so the code in main.cpp stays roughly the same for training and for the actual run).